How to do pelvic floor exercises after hysterectomy?

 Pelvic floor toners come in several different types.

 For one, you have the Kegel balls, which have been around for centuries to increase the strength of the pelvic floor muscles.
-They usually sell them in sets with a few balls of different weights and sizes to slowly build up your muscle strength with ease.
+In most cases, they come in sets, with a few balls of different weights and sizes to gradually improve muscle strength.

 How does it work?
-You have to insert a vaginal cone which you need to hold in place by squeezing the pelvic floor muscles.
-Beware, keeping them in for too long can produce muscle tension rather than sort out the issue.
+You have to insert a vaginal cone, which you need to hold in place by squeezing the pelvic floor muscles.
+Beware, keeping them in for too long can produce muscle tension rather than solve the issue.

 Brands to try out: 1).
 Adorime Kegel Exercise Weights 2).
 Bodyotics Delux Kegel Weights 3).
 Intimate Rose Kegel Exercise Weights

-Women with weak pelvic floor muscles who find it challenging to locate and tighten them correctly can benefit from electrical stimulation.
-You may sense a tingling around the vaginal muscle area when using electrical stimulation, but it should never be painful.
+Electrical stimulation has benefits for women with weak pelvic floor muscles who struggle to locate and tighten them correctly.
+You may sense a tingling around the vaginal muscle area when using electrical stimulation, but it should never be painful.ย

 Generally, these devices connect via Bluetooth to an App on your phone.
-They have a program that delivers gentle electrostimulation for different lengths of time.
-What’s more, it lets you track your progress.
+They have a program that delivers gentle electrostimulation for various lengths of time.
+In addition, you can track your progress.

 Brands to try out: 1).
 Elvie Award Winning Smart Kegel Trainer 2).
 Yarlap Kegel Trainer 3).
 K Goal Kegel Exerciser